How to Improve Standing Power Throw: Quick Tips for Explosive Results

 Regularly Monitoring Your Progress

-Schedule weekly or bi-weekly SPT practice sessions.
+Set a schedule for weekly or bi-weekly SPT practice sessions.

-Record your distances and calculate your average throw.
+Document your distances and calculate your average throw.

-Keep a log of your performances.
+Keep a detailed log of your performances, including:

 • Date